KABBERRY/Kabberry-Coin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package kabberryd/kabberry-qt for Debian-based Linux systems.
-If you compile kabberryd/kabberry-qt yourself, there are some useful files here.
+This directory contains files used to package primestoned/primestone-qt for Debian-based Linux systems.
+If you compile primestoned/primestone-qt yourself, there are some useful files here.

-## kabberry: URI support ##
+## primestone: URI support ##

-kabberry-qt.desktop  (Gnome / Open Desktop)
+primestone-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install kabberry-qt.desktop
+	sudo desktop-file-install primestone-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your kabberryqt binary to `/usr/bin` and the `../../share/pixmaps/kabberry128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your primestoneqt binary to `/usr/bin` and the `../../share/pixmaps/primestone128.png` to `/usr/share/pixmaps`

-kabberry-qt.protocol (KDE)
+primestone-qt.protocol (KDE)